Captainkittyca2/TP_ALBWStyleMeter/README.md

 * Need to acquire Lantern for meter to work for the mod.
 Because of this, I added a chest on Ordon Spring that has the lantern in it.
 Make sure to go and get it after starting the game.
 * Glitch when using clawshot (on ceilings, not sure about walls) that makes Link respawn at last spawn point.
+* Disable - all - cheat codes (like hyrule field speed hack) since can interfere with modified code and crash the game.

 ## Clips:
 ### Lantern